-When storing your boat, please refer to your engine's operation and maintenance manuals.
+BEFORE storing your boat, refer to your engine and accessory manuals for storage/winterization instructions.

 Certain modifications to your boat WILL result in cancellation of your warranty protection.
 ALWAYS check with your dealer BEFORE making any modifications to your boat.